ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring why modern stupidity just looks different
+   - Exploring are we smarter now or just louder?
    - Finding the satirical angle
    - Making it relatable and timeless